Udo/udolib/u-js-hextools/README.md

 ## grid.heightFromWith(width)

-Returns the height of a hex based on its width.
+(number) Returns the height of a hex based on its width.

 ## grid.neighborsOf(cell, f)